jhu-sheridan-libraries/stfrancis-lutece-site/README.md

 # Build

+First install a dependency.
+In src/plugins/plugin-enroll, run 'mvn install'.
+Then build the site.
 In lutece-site run `mvn lutece:site-assembly`.
 A war will be built in target/.

 # Configuration